fredjeong/papers/Continuous_Control_with_Deep_Reinforcement_Learning.md

 In continuous action spaces finding the greedy policy requires an optimisation of $a_t$ at every tmiestep, which is too slow to be practical with large and unconstrained function approximators and nontrivial action spaces.
 Instead, we use an actor-critic approach based on the DPG algorithm.

-We maintain a parameterised actor function $\mu(s\mid \theta^\mu) that specifies the current policy by mapping states to a specific action deterministically.
+We maintain a parameterised actor function $\mu(s\mid \theta^\mu)$ that specifies the current policy by mapping states to a specific action deterministically.
 The critic $Q(s,a)$ is then updated by applying the chain rule to the expected return from the start distribution $J$ with respect to the actor parameters:

 $$
 \begin{align}